 - 1. Make the wound bleed as much as possible if stuck with a sharp; and wash for 10-15 minutes with soap and water.
 Continue to squeeze blood out while cleaning. - 2.
-Report the needle stick to the lab/phlebotomy supervisor, along with the patient's name and hospital ID number.
+Report the needle stick to the lab/phlebotomy supervisor, as well as your assigned WC clinical faculty along with the patient's name and hospital ID number.
 The supervisor will guide the student through the post-exposure process. - 3.
 Get tested for HIV, Hep B, and Hep C antibodies; and have an RPR test performed at Medical City Weatherford or the nearest testing facility.
 The patient will also be tested.
 If the student and the patient are both negative, no further action is required.
 If the patient is positive for syphilis, HIV, Hep B, or Hep C, the student must seek medical help from their physician, who will most likely offer prophylactic treatment such as AZT or gamma globulin.
 Follow-up testing will go on for one year periodically as directed by physician. - 4.
 Students are responsible for the cost of testing; hence the requirement for medical insurance.
 An accidental needle stick will result in the student assuming financial responsibility for their own testing and possibly patient testing. - 5.
 If a blood or body fluid is splashed into eyes or mouth, or other mucous membrane, open wound, chapped body area, the student must wash the area 10-15 minutes with soap and water.
 Next, the student shall report the needle stick to the supervisor.
 It is important to document the patient from whom the fluid exposure or needle stick came.
 The supervisor will advise on how to proceed.
 Both the patient and student must be tested for Hep B, Hep C, and HIV antibodies, and have an RPR performed.
 In cases where the patient is unknown, such as the student is stuck on an overfull sharps container, only the student shall be tested. - 6.
+Contact your Weatherford College Program Director within one hour of the event, and send a detailed email to the Program Director of how the event happened, and the names of any witnesses present.

-The student must inform the Program Director of the incident within 24 hours. - 7.
-The clinical instructor or supervisor at the clinical site will assist in providing and completing the required documentation for any and all exposures.
+7. The clinical instructor or supervisor at the clinical site will assist in providing and completing the required documentation for any and all exposures.